 Contract enforcement in Canada is harder than in the US

-Although Canada’s justice system is robust, it takes a long time to solve disputes over contracts.
+Although Canada’s justice system is robust, solving disputes over contracts takes a long time.
 According to the Doing Business Report of the World Bank, it takes about 910 days to solve a dispute, much longer than in America.

 So which is easier – USA or Canada?